What Is The Difference between Social Security Disability and SSI?

 Medical determinations for both SSI and SSD are handled the same way and if the disability claim involves both programs the medical determination is made simultaneously for both SSI and SSD.
 The difference in SSD and SSI really involves non-medical entitlement guidelines.

 Each year, Social Security determines what amount of earnings equals a quarter of coverage.
 An individual can earn a maximum of four quarters of coverage per year toward insured status.
-The amount of quarters it takes to be insured depends upon an individualís age at the time they become disabled.
+The amount of quarters it takes to be insured depends upon an individual's age at the time they become disabled.
 The least amount of quarters of coverage an individual can have and still be insured is six quarters.

-Additionally, Social Security disability involves being "fully insured" and "disability insured".
+Additionally, Social Security Disability involves being "fully insured" and "disability insured".
 Disability insured status generally requires that an individual has worked twenty quarters out of the last forty quarters.
 Basically, five out of the last ten years prior to becoming disabled if no special disability insured rules apply (for example, there is a special "age 34-31" disability insured status rule).

-For all "disability insured" individuals, there is a date first insured and a date last insured for Social Security disability.
-If an individual has had a disability denial after their date last insured (appeals have been denied as well), they are no longer eligible for Social Security disability benefits.
+For all "disability insured" individuals, there is a date first insured and a date last insured for Social Security Disability.
+If an individual has had a disability denial after their date last insured (appeals have been denied as well), they are no longer eligible for Social Security Disability benefits.